derricka20/Qhy-Projects/scripts/check_and_install_runtimes.md

-Here’s an updated Python script that not only checks for the presence of required runtimes but also attempts to auto-install any missing ones using common package managers (like `apt`, `brew`, or `choco`) based on the operating system.
+Updated Python script that not only checks for the presence of required runtimes but also attempts to auto-install any missing ones using common package managers (like `apt`, `brew`, or `choco`) based on the operating system.

 ---